tonyvict/tp/docs/DeveloperGuide.md

 * 3a.
 ClassRosterPro encounters storage error during removal.
     * 3a1.
 ClassRosterPro shows "Error removing attribute data".\
      Use case ends.
-* b.
-At any time, some specified attributes exist and others don't.
-   * b1.
-ClassRosterPro removes existing attributes and shows warning for non-existent ones.\
-     Use case resumes from step 3.
-* c.
-At any time, Tutor attempts to delete all attributes.
-   * c1.
-ClassRosterPro removes all attributes and confirms.\
-     Use case ends.
 ---

-### **UC-7: Filter students by attributes**
+### **UC07 - Filter Students by Attributes**

+**System**: ClassRosterPro\
+**Use Case**: UC07 - Filter Students by Attributes\
+**Actor**: Tutor\
+**Preconditions**: None\
+**Guarantees**: Students matching filter criteria are displayed with count

 **MSS:**

-1. Tutor types `filter attr/subject=math,science attr/age=16`.
+1. Tutor enters filter command with attribute criteria.
-2. System applies filters (AND logic between different attributes, OR within same attribute).
+2. ClassRosterPro applies filters using AND logic between attributes and OR logic within same attribute.
-3. System displays filtered list with count.
+3. ClassRosterPro displays filtered list with count.\
+   Use case ends.

 **Extensions:**

 * 1a.
-No students match → display "0 students listed".
+No students match filter criteria.
+   * 1a1.
+ClassRosterPro displays "0 students listed".\
+     Use case ends.
 * 2a.
-Invalid age value (non-integer) → error message.
+ClassRosterPro detects invalid age value (non-integer).
+    * 2a1.
+ClassRosterPro shows error message.\
+     Use case ends.
 * 2b.
-No attr/ prefix provided → error "Incorrect format".
+ClassRosterPro detects no attr/ prefix provided.
+   * 2b1.
+ClassRosterPro shows "Incorrect format".\
+     Use case ends.

 ---

-### **UC-8: Search a student**
+### **UC08 - Search Student**

+**System**: ClassRosterPro\
+**Use Case**: UC08 - Search Student\
+**Actor**: Tutor\
+**Preconditions**: None\
+**Guarantees**: Students matching search criteria in name, phone, or email are displayed

 **MSS:**

-1. Tutor types in the search box (e.g., "alex" or "9876" or "john12").
+1. Tutor types search query in search box.
-2. System searches name, phone, and email fields in real-time.
+2. ClassRosterPro searches name, phone, and email fields in real-time.
-3. System displays matching results.
+3. ClassRosterPro displays matching results.\
+   Use case ends.

 **Extensions:**

 * 1a.
-No matches found → display empty list.
+No matches found.
+   * 1a1.
+ClassRosterPro displays empty list.\
+     Use case ends.
 * 2a.
-Search cleared → return to full list.
+Search query is cleared.
+   * 2a1.
+ClassRosterPro returns to full list.\
+     Use case ends.

 ---

-### **UC-9: Delete a student**
+### **UC09 - Delete Student**

+**System**: ClassRosterPro\
+**Use Case**: UC09 - Delete Student\
+**Actor**: Tutor\
+**Preconditions**: Student exists in roster\
+**Guarantees**: Student is permanently removed from roster

 **MSS:**

 1. Tutor lists/filters students.
-2. Tutor enters `delete 3`.
+2. Tutor enters delete command with student index.
-3. System validates index and removes the contact.
+3. ClassRosterPro validates index and removes the contact.
-4. System confirms deletion.
+4. ClassRosterPro confirms deletion.\
+   Use case ends.

 **Extensions:**

 * 2a.
-Index out of bounds → error "Invalid person index".
+ClassRosterPro detects index out of bounds.
+   * 2a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
 * 2b.
-Index not a positive integer → error message.
+ClassRosterPro detects index not a positive integer.
+   * 2b1.
+ClassRosterPro shows error message.\
+     Use case ends.

 ---
-### **UC-10: Unrecords attendance for a specific lesson**
+### **UC10 - Unmark Attendance for Lesson**

+**System**: ClassRosterPro\
+**Use Case**: UC10 - Unmark Attendance for Lesson\
+**Actor**: Tutor\
-**Preconditions:** Student exists with at least one scheduled lesson.
+**Preconditions**: Student exists with at least one scheduled lesson\
+**Guarantees**: Attendance record is updated to not attended

 **MSS:**

 1. Tutor filters/finds the student if needed.
-2. Tutor enters `unmark 1 lesson/1`.
+2. Tutor enters unmark command with student index and lesson index.
-3. System validates both indices and marks the lesson as not attended.
+3. ClassRosterPro validates both indices and marks the lesson as not attended.
-4. System updates attendance count and confirms.
+4. ClassRosterPro updates attendance count and confirms.
+   Use case ends.

 **Extensions:**

 * 2a.
-Student index invalid → error "Invalid person index".
+ClassRosterPro detects invalid student index.
+   * 2a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
 * 2b.
-Lesson index invalid → error "Invalid lesson index".
+ClassRosterPro detects invalid lesson index.
+   * 2b1.
+ClassRosterPro shows "Invalid lesson index".\
+     Use case ends.
 * 2c.
-Lesson already marked as not present → error "This lesson is already marked as not present".
+ClassRosterPro detects lesson already marked as not present.
+   * 2c1.
+ClassRosterPro shows "This lesson is already marked as not present".\
+     Use case ends.

 ---

-### **UC-11: Open a student's contact card**
+### **UC11 - Open Student Contact Card**

+**System**: ClassRosterPro\
+**Use Case**: UC11 - Open Student Contact Card\
+**Actor**: Tutor\
-**Preconditions:** Student exists in the roster with Student card closed.
+**Preconditions**: Student exists in roster with student card closed\
+**Guarantees**: Student card expands to show all details

 **MSS:**

 1. Tutor lists/filters students to find the desired student.
-2. Tutor enters `open 1`.
+2. Tutor enters open command with student index.
-3. System validates the index.
+3. ClassRosterPro validates the index.
-4. System expands the student card to show all details (lessons, grades, etc.).
+4. ClassRosterPro expands the student card to show all details.\
+   Use case ends.

 **Extensions:**

 * 2a.
-Index out of bounds → error "Invalid person index".
+ClassRosterPro detects index out of bounds.
+   * 2a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
 * 3a.
-The student card is already open → error "Card is already open".
+ClassRosterPro detects student card is already open.
+   * 3a1.
+ClassRosterPro shows "Card is already open".\
+     Use case ends.

 ---

 ### **UC-12: Close a student's contact card**

+**System**: ClassRosterPro\
+**Use Case**: UC11 - Open Student Contact Card\
+**Actor**: Tutor\
-**Preconditions:** Student exists in the roster with Student card open.
+**Preconditions**: Student exists in roster with student card open\
+**Guarantees**:  Student card collapses to summary view

 **MSS:**

 1. Tutor lists/filters students to find the desired student.
-2. Tutor enters `close 1`.
+2. Tutor enters close command with student index.
-3. System validates the index of the open card.
+3. ClassRosterPro validates the index of the open card.
-4. System collapses the student card to its summary view.
+4. ClassRosterPro collapses the student card to its summary view.\
+   Use case ends.

 **Extensions:**

+* 2a.
+ClassRosterPro detects index out of bounds.
-* 1a.
-Index out of bounds → error "Invalid person index".
+   * 2a1.
+ClassRosterPro shows "Invalid person index".\
+     Use case ends.
 * 3a.
-The student card is already closed → error "Card is already closed".
+ClassRosterPro detects student card is already closed.
+   * 3a1.
+ClassRosterPro shows "Card is already closed".\
+     Use case ends.

 ---